keyestudio/KS3020-KS3020F-Keyestudio-Raspberry-Pi-Pico-Ultimate-Starter-Kit-Raspberry-Pi/2. Raspberry Pi System/Python_Tutorial/Project 07：Flowing Water Light.md

 4.  **Test Code**

-This project is to design and manufacture a flowing water light.
-Here are the steps: first , turn on LED \#1, then turn it off.
-Second, turn on LED \#2, then turn off... .
+This project is to design and manufacture a flowing water light.Here are the steps: first , turn on LED \#1, then turn it off.Second, turn on LED \#2, then turn off... .
 Do the same for the 10 LEDs until the last one is turned off.
 Repeating the process to achieve the "movement" of the water.

 The code used in this project is saved in the file KS3020 Keyestudio Raspberry Pi Pico Learning Kit Ultimate Edition\\3.
 Raspberry Pi System\\Python\_Tutorial\\2.
 Projects\\Project 07：Flowing Water Light.

 You can move the code to anywhere.For example, we save it in the oi folder of the Raspberry Pi system, the route is home/pi/2.
 Projects.

 ![](/media/ae27830403a2f741aa9b725e5324c215.png)

 Open“Thonny, click“This computer”→“home”→“pi”→“2.
-Projects”→”Project
-07：Flowing Water Light”and
+Projects”→”Project 07：Flowing Water Light”and double-click“Project\_07\_Flowing\_Water\_Light.py”
-double-click“Project\_07\_Flowing\_Water\_Light.py”

 ![](/media/7b5bf98a689171d60a3601f16e0ad283.png)